-An independent Careers Advisor is available in the Trust each week to provide individual advice and guidance to students.
+An independent Careers Advisor is available in the Trust each week to provide individual advice and guidance to students in mainstream schools.
 All careers advice and guidance given is person-centred, impartial, unbiased and confidential (within legal confines) and also meets professional standards of practice.
 Careers advice is also available during Parents Evenings, Options Evenings and Open Evenings.

-A Careers library is available at secondary schools in the Trust.
+A Careers library is available at many schools in the Trust.